 While we do not have employment agreements with any of our executive officers, the initial terms and conditions of employment for our named executive officers are set forth in written employment offer letters.
-In September 2017, we entered into an employment offer letter with Mr. Darling setting forth the terms and conditions of his employment with us.
-We entered into an employment offer letter with Ms. Spaulding in November 2019, pursuant to which she agreed to serve as President, and a revised employment offer letter in June 2021, pursuant to which she agreed to serve as our CEO.
-In October 2020, we entered into an employment letter with Mr. Jedda, pursuant to which he agreed to serve as our CFO.
-In December 2021, we entered into an employment letter with Mr. Dhawan, pursuant to which he agreed to serve as our CTO.
+In November 2022, we entered into an employment offer letter with Mr. O'Connor setting forth the terms and conditions of his employment as CLO.
+In January 2023, we entered into an employment offer letter with Ms. Lake setting forth the terms and conditions of her employment as our interim Chief Executive Officer.
+In March 2023, we entered into an employment offer letter with Mr. Aufderhaar setting forth the terms and conditions of his employment as CFO.
+In June 2023, we entered into an employment offer letter with Mr. Baer setting forth the terms and conditions of his employment as our CEO.
+For a summary of the material terms and conditions of employment offer letters, see "Employment Agreements" below.

 Each of these employment offer letters provides for "at will" employment and sets forth the named executive officer's initial base salary and target annual bonus opportunity.
 These employment offer letters also contain provisions for certain payments and benefits in the event of certain qualifying terminations of employment, including a termination of employment following a change in control of the Company, as described in more detail in "Post-Employment Compensation Arrangements" below.
 Each of these arrangements was approved on our behalf by the Compensation Committee.